-When planting in your yard, make sure to select noninvasive or native species from your region.
+When planting in your yard make sure to select non-invasive or native species for your region.
 A gardening center or nursery can offer great advice on local species.
 Also, talk with your office landscapers about planting native trees and plants on the property.
 Native species will thrive in their local elements, making maintenance much easier.